Menu

 Therapy options and fees

-An Initial Consultation Session lasts 60 minutes and costs £175.
-A brief summary report is available on request.
-Ongoing Therapy Sessions cost £110 per 50 minute session.
-Payment is taken at least 48 hours prior to sessions by BACs transfer (UK clients) or Stripe (international clients).
-If you have health insurance I am registered with BUPA, Aetna Global Benefits, Aviva, Axa PPP and Vitality Health as a recognised provider.
-Rates for health insurance clients vary so please contact me for details.
-Therapy can be by video call or face to face (in person in my Worthing consulting rooms).
+An Initial Consultation Session lasts 90 minutes and costs £195.
+A brief summary report is available on request for an extra fee.
+Ongoing Therapy Sessions cost £130 per 50 minute session.
+Payment is taken at least 48 hours prior to sessions.
+Therapy is normally by video call, but I may be able to accommodate occasional in person sessions in my Worthing consulting rooms.
 Therapy has the following three elements:

-Assessment: The assessment phase typically lasts at least two sessions, with more complex assessments sometimes requiring further sessions, especially if a diagnosis is sought (see my separate downloable guide to the diagnostic assessment process for ADHD or Tourettes).
+Assessment: The assessment phase typically lasts at least two sessions, with more complex assessments sometimes requiring further sessions, especially if a diagnosis is sought.
+The diagnostic assessment process and fees for ADHD, ASD or Tourettes is different than therapy assessments.
+Please contact me directly for details This email address is being protected from spambots.
+You need JavaScript enabled to view it. or see https://neurodiverseonline.com for further information.
 Typically these first few meetings are about getting to know one another.
-The Initial Consultation is 60 minutes (£175) and subsequent assessment sessions are 50 mins (£110 or sliding scale depending on the time of day).
-The Initial Consultation will involve the completion of some questionnaires prior to the appointment and includes a brief report (on request).
+The Initial Consultation is 90 minutes (£195) and subsequent assessment sessions are 50 mins (£130).
+The Initial Consultation will involve the completion of some questionnaires prior to the appointment and if you require it includes a brief report for an extra fee.
 Over the assessment sessions you can expect to share your concerns, experiences, and personal history.
 You’ll learn about my therapy style, practice policies, and my assessment of your concerns.
 My objective is to gather information, and in collaboration with you offer an understanding of what started and now maintains your problems (known as a 'psychological formulation').
-In conjunction with your goals, this formulation or 'road map' will be used to construct a treatment plan.
 I am happy to include a diganosis (if appropriate) for those patients who require this.
-When the assessment phase is completed we complete a written Therapy Contract together.
+During the assessment phase we will both be figuring out if we are a right fit for each other, and therefore there is no commitment on either side for us to continue working together.
+It may be that the assesment reveals issues that would be better treated by another clinician and if that is the case I will signpost you to another service and we will finish working together at that point.
+Assuming we agree to start therapy, we will set some goals and complete a written Therapy Contract together.
 This clearly indicates the focus for the work, how we will work togther, how long it is likely to take, information on appointment times and fees, and when we will review.

 The therapy: Therapy sessions last 50 minutes and usually take place by video call.
 I have limited capacity for face to face clients.
 Ongoing therapy sessions will focus on your goals and be informed by our formulation and treatment plan.
 We will review your progress at the end of every month, using questionnaires to assist our understanding.
 Sessions have a common structure: they have a beginning (checking in how the previous week has been and then reviewing any home-based tasks that have been completed); a middle (focusing on one or two problems and sharing techniques to overcome them), and an ending (reviewing the agenda, providing feedback and setting home-based tasks for the following week).